Nationalist Clubs: Expansion (1889–1890)

-Politicization (1890–1892)
+Political developments 1890–1892

 The Nationalist Clubs made common cause with the Midwestern agrarian reformers of the People's Party, shown here in an 1890 convention photo made in Nebraska.

-First steps were taken into politics in the fall of 1890, with a Nationalist state ticket put forward in the state of Rhode Island and at least one candidate running for office under the Nationalist banner in California.
-The possible emergency of a Nationalist Party was undercut by the birth of a new political organization in the field, however, with the People's Party ("Populists") immediately gaining the support of a broad segment of American farmers across the Midwest, South, and West.
-The violent Homestead Strike of 1892 also served as a catalyst for oppositional politics in the United States.
+First steps were taken into politics in the fall of 1890, with a Nationalist state ticket put forward in the state of Rhode Island and at least one candidate running for office under the Nationalist Party banner in California (Gaylord Wilshire in California's 6th congressional district).

+The possible emergence of a strong Nationalist Party was undercut by the birth of a new political organization in the field, with the People's Party ("Populists") gaining support from a broad segment of American farmers across the Midwest, South, and West.
+The violent Homestead Strike of 1892 served as a catalyst for oppositional politics in the United States.
 These events served to politicize not only the Nationalist Clubs but Bellamy himself and he entered the political fray.

 With The Nationalist magazine clearly headed for the financial rocks by the end of 1890, Edward Bellamy launched a new monthly magazine of his own in an effort to transform the Nationalist movement from a contemplative propaganda society into a hard-nosed political movement.
-This new publication was known as The New Nation, and it first rolled off the presses on January 31, 1891.
+This new publication was known as The New Nation.
+Its first issue rolled off the presses on January 31, 1891.
 Bellamy provided the finances for the new venture and sat as publisher and editor.
 Mason Green, a veteran journalist who was a graduate of Amherst College joined Bellamy as managing editor, with Henry R. Legate, organizer of the politically oriented Second Nationalist Club of Boston, aiding as assistant editor.